shanejansen/motion-detector-arduino/README.md

 to play a sound and show a notification.
 The notification is dismissed and the microcontroller is ready to detect the next movement.
 The alarm can be disabled for 1 minute from the application and if the connection is lost during use, a different sound will play.

+### Requirements ###

+When building the Wi-Fi portion of this project, you must include the "Arduino ESP8266 Helper" library which can be found here: https://github.com/ShaneJansen/ArduinoEsp8266Helper

 ### Notes ###